Explanation of a Stipulated Divorce: Initiation of Action

 Unless the divorce has been filed under § 767.001(1)(g) or (h) – unless there is consent from the other party, court, or court commissioner – each party must refrain from; moving into a home and establishing residence with their children outside of Wisconsin, or greater than 150 miles away from the residence of the other spouse; Taking a child out of Wisconsin for any time period greater than 90 days; or hiding a child from the state or other party.

 These prohibited acts remain in effect until the divorce has been dismissed, the court says otherwise, or a final divorce judgment has been rendered.
 If any of these prohibited acts are violated, the offender may be in contempt.
 An offense by violating these provisions are not considered contempt if the court finds the action was taken in order to protect or to secure the best interests of a child.
 This includes protecting them from abuse, restraint, emotional harm, etc. This is not considered contempt as long as there was no feasible opportunity to collect an order which authorized the action that was taken.

-If you have any additional questions about an initiation to action in a stipulated divorce, give me a call.
+If you have any additional questions about an initiation to action in a stipulated divorce, contact one of our attorneys.

 References: Divorce Process

 Divorce Articles & Frequent Questions